News & Updates on CFSA Events –

 Learn to Cook Local for the Holiday Season

 Cultivate Piedmont is already planning for the holidays, and what better way to prepare than with local food?

 We are excited to announce that we will be offering a cooking class with chef Kevin Fisher, locavore extraordinaire, of the Screaming Rooster on Thursday, December 8th at 6:00 at the Forsyth County Extension office on Fairchild Road in Winston-Salem.
 The class will focus on holiday cooking with local, seasonal produce, with an emphasis on pumpkins.
 Anyone who has been to the Screaming Rooster knows that their pumpkin recipes go far beyond just pies, with everything from pumpkin waffles to pumpkin curry!

 Price is $20 a person and will include a meal and some produce to take home.

-> Contact Adrienne Outcalt to register and pre-pay.
+> If you are a Winston-Salem or Triad resident and are interested, contact Adrienne Outcalt, Cultivate Piedmont Program Manager at 336-782-1345 or email her to register and pre-pay.
+You can also register online!
 Space is limited, so don’t delay!
 We hope to see this grow into a series of classes featuring Winston-Salem chefs sharing their knowledge of cooking local, seasonal food.

 by Karen McSwain, CFSA’s Organic Initiatives Coordinator